Integration Tools and Resources

 Welcome to the Locational Value Maps (LVM) for Oahu, Maui County and Hawaii Island

 Locational Value Maps can help when planning customer-sited generation, also called Distributed Generation (DG).
-These maps indicate the approximate amount of DG currently on the utilities' primary distribution network.
+These maps indicate the approximate amount of DG hosting capacity remaining on the utilities' primary distribution network.
 However, these maps do not indicate the amount of space available, if any, on the secondary systems within the primary network.
 To get a preview, view our LVM guide.

 Our goal is to help integrate as much customer-sited renewable generation as possible while maintaining reliable service to all customers.
 Reliable service may be impacted if a circuit has too much DG interconnected without the installation of adequate protective measures.